SwiftGGTeam/the-swift-programming-language-in-chinese/GuidedTour/GuidedTour.rst

 and a wide variety of comparison operations --- they aren't limited to integers and tests for equality.

+..
+REFERENCE
+   The vegetables and foods made from vegetables were just a convenient choice for a switch statement.

 .. testcode:: guided-tour